AyraHikari/ayra_sticker_maker/index.md

  └ my_stickers.ayrawapack
 ```
 2. Transfer to your phone, open file manager, open `my_stickers.ayrawapack`, then open as *Ayra's Sticker Maker* to import that sticker

+# Import WhatsApp Stickers

+Just open a file name `.ayrawapack`, then select *Ayra's Sticker Maker* app, it will import your stickers